meenakship3/reminder-scheduler/README.md

 - Pandas
 - Twilio

-## current status
-🚧 **Work in Progress**: This project is actively being developed and improved, new features will be added soon.
-Check back for updates!

 ## ✨ features
 - [x] GUI to add reminders
 - [x] Send SMS reminders via Twilio